Active Perception Agent for Omnimodal Audio-Video Understanding: Experimental Results

 \textbf{Finding 3.} OpenAI o4-mini and GPT-4o exhibit a propensity for rapid convergence, frequently bypassing deeper reflection and iterative inspection phases.
 This tendency is particularly pronounced in GPT-4o, which demonstrates an excessive reliance on coarse-grained $\mathcal{T}_{\text{VGA}}$ outputs.
 Consequently, it fails to interrogate fine-grained visual details, resulting in low accuracy.
 Similarly, o4-mini displays a significant modality bias, disproportionately prioritizing visual information while neglecting the exploration of audio.

 \textbf{Insight.} GPT-4o yields suboptimal performance, largely attributable to premature convergence on coarse-grained evidence.
 In contrast, o3 demonstrates a more deliberative process, effectively leveraging both modalities to unearth fine-grained details.
-This disparity underscores the critical necessity of the from thinking to reflection cycle.
+This disparity underscores the critical necessity of the thinking-to-reflection cycle.
 Furthermore, our findings suggest that agentic systems must actively mitigate modal biases and strive for cross-modal consensus.
-Design protocols should prevent dominant visual signals from overshadowing critical auditory cues, thereby ensuring a holistic and accurate understanding of video.
+Design protocols should prevent dominant visual signals from overshadowing critical auditory cues, thereby ensuring a holistic and accurate understanding of the video.